How to get your story ideas across for beginners and non artists

 Very simple stuff.

-If it’s important, then add it, like the lighting in the above example.
-Otherwise I focus on what is important in the frame, like the acting and setting in the first couple of pages.
-Speaking of setting, can any of you guess what particular class our characters are attending, just by looking at the drawing?
+If it’s important, add it.
+Otherwise, focus on what’s important in the frame, like acting and setting.
+Speaking of setting, can any of you guess what particular class our characters are attending, just by looking closely at the drawing?

 In my comic series, The Society of Unordinary Young Ladies, I established a shorthand for all the characters and made very simplified acting to convey the emotion of a scene.
-I do little lighting and stage a bit of the camera angles, but otherwise, the artist for the comic, Joel Sigua, got the idea and ran with the rest of it.
+I do a little lighting, and I stage a bit of the camera angles, but otherwise, the artist for the comic, Joel Sigua, got the idea and ran with the rest of it.

-In this sequence from issue #4 of Society, you can take a look at how little I draw and what gets conveyed in the final product by Joel Sigua:
+In this sequence from issue 4, you can see how little I draw and what gets conveyed in the final product:

 Some things I want to point out here:

 From the thumbnails to Joel’s amazing work, very little has changed.
-That’s in part, my ability to give Joel what he needed in the thumbnails and on his end, his ability as an amazing artist to add to that.
+That’s in part my ability to give Joel what he needed in the thumbnails and in part his ability as an amazing artist to add to that.

-Where I think about foreground separation / lighting, the effect is usually very minimal.
-The story itself isn’t heavy in mood and reflects that in the sparse lighting choices.
-Usually, I’m just using silhouettes, as shown in the examples above.
+Where I think about foreground separation/lighting, the effect is usually very minimal.
+The story itself isn’t heavy in mood and that’s reflected in the sparse lighting choices.
+Usually, I’ll just use silhouettes, as shown in the examples above.

-On the last page, the important shot of our hero emerging from the rubble is the only shot that really needed to be an upward angle.
-It’s very subtle, but conveyed enough by both myself and Joel in the finished product.
+On the last page, the important shot of our hero emerging from the rubble is the only shot that really needed to show an upward angle.
+It’s very subtle, but conveyed enough by both myself and by Joel in the finished product.

 The acting is on point.

-If you notice, I even use the pigtails on Punky to convey emotion, as shown in my thumbnails, when she’s excited, the pigtails stick out a little more.
-As shown in the third panel of the first page.
+Even the pigtails on Punky convey emotion.
+As shown in my thumbnails, when she’s excited, the pigtails stick out a little more, as shown in the third panel of the first page.

 Finally, there’s simplified character design.

 Check out that last panel on the last page.
-Joel never needed to ask, who’s who, even though the characters are drawn in two to three scribbles.
+Joel never needed to ask who’s who, even though the characters are drawn in two or three scribbles.

-Joel is a master class artist to work with and I couldn’t be prouder, but I also know that my effort in the areas noted, made his job a lot easier than just being handed a script.
+Joel is a master artist and I couldn’t be prouder, but I also know that my effort in the areas noted made his job a lot easier.

-Like I mentioned at the beginning, I don’t draw as well as some of my peers (sometimes I can be pretty good, though!), but I know what I want to say with my stories and I’m able to focus my efforts in the areas mentioned.
+Like I mentioned at the beginning, I don’t draw as well as some of my peers, but I know what I want to say with my stories and I’m able to focus my efforts in the areas mentioned.

 Wahab